 There is presently no known cure for autism, but children can be provided with intensive treatments that aim to help improve their ability to function.
 Treatments often include behaviour and communication therapies, family therapies, educational therapies and certain medications.
 When family members, school teachers, and other people within the child’s circle are involved in the different treatments, there is greater success in achieving progress.
-Truly, when it comes to autism, the family and the community can contribute much to the child’s wellbeing and development.
+Truly, when it comes to autism, the family, autism parent support groups, and the community can contribute much to the child’s wellbeing and development.

 It is for the purpose of cultivating this culture of support for families of children with autism that Melanie Gibbons, Member for Menai, has time and again advocated a heightened awareness of the developmental condition.
 More than 50 percent of children in New South Wales with autism live within a 40 kilometre radius of Liverpool, making support for this cause a truly relevant endeavour for her electorate.
 And in April 2012, the Liberal MP presented a donation of $5,000 by Premier Barry O’Farrell to the Autism Advisory and Support Service (AASS).

 AASS is a Liverpool-based not-for-profit organisation that provides support to families of children with autism across Australia.
 Grace Fava, the founder of AASS (and herself a mother of two boys with autism), had requested funding support for the international release of a song and a DVD that are meant to create autism awareness.